20 Effective Ways of Domestic Violence Prevention

 Being skilled in problem-solving can help prevent domestic violence.

 Problems at home or work can sometimes lead to violence.
-Individuals with high-level training and skills in human resource management may cope better in managing interpersonal relationships such as employees and marriages.
+Individuals with high resilience and skills in human resource management may cope better in managing interpersonal relationships such as employees and marriages.
 Seeking help from some mediators will also help in the prevention of domestic violence.

 14. Be strict but not violent